IvanCvetkov/NewEyes/README.md

 # NewEyes - Smart glasses for blind people :eyeglasses:
 :pushpin: Smart glasses, comprised of a processing unit, a pair of glasses and a high quality 16Mpx camera.
-The target group of the product are blind people and visually impaired people. <br/>
+The target group of the product are the blind and visually impaired people. <br/>
 :pushpin: The gadget is controlled by buttons, voice commands and hand gestures with which the user can easily activate the different functionalities without almost any effort.